 The fellowships: Generous stipend and research support

-Through their participation in the program, those selected as James M. and Cathleen D. Stone Scholars in Inequality and Wealth Concentration or Malcolm Hewitt Wiener Scholars in Poverty and Justice will generally receive:
+Through their participation in the program, those selected as Stone PhD Scholars or Wiener PhD Scholars will generally receive:

-(iii) Stone travel funds for inequality conferences and workshops.
-Travel funds may be available for conferences or workshops that contribute to the development of student research on top-end inequality or wealth concentration.
+- Supplemental Stone research and travel funds.
+Additional resources may be available for research and conference travel that contributes to the development of research on top-end inequalty and wealth concentration.

-Note: The selection committee may take into account existing resources in those cases where students already hold substantial outside fellowships (e.g., NSF, Soros, or Ford Foundation), in addition to Harvard support, that effectively ensure five or more years of full stipend coverage.
-In these circumstances, the Inequality & Social Policy program would likely confer a more flexible individual research fund of $12,000 to $18,000, which could be used for research or dissertation stage support, in lieu of the dissertation-stage stipend.
+Note: The selection committee may take into account existing resources in those cases where students already hold outside multi-year fellowships that effectively ensure five or more years of full stipend coverage (e.g., NSF, Soros, Ford Foundation).
+In these circumstances, PhD Scholars are generally awarded a more flexible individual research fund of $12,000 to $18,000 to directly support their academic work, rather than a dissertation-stage stipend.

 Fellowship terms: Key program requirements summarized

 PhD Scholars maintain their affiliation throughout their doctoral studies at Harvard.
 Those selected as PhD Scholars are expected, under the terms of these awards, to:

 Enroll in the three-term proseminar course sequence, culminating in the completion of an original research project and its presentation in the third-term proseminar,

 Participate in the weekly Harvard Inequality & Social Policy Seminar Series.